Echoece/Shaiya/ep3/readme.md

 6. choose the 'Replace All in All Opened Documents' option and then press Crtl+Shift+S to save them all
 7. then, execute NpcQuest_sdata in the command prompt and everything should compile without errors
 8. go to the Output/SData folder and copy the new NpcQuest.SData to the Bin/Data directory

-*when the repository is linked with Shaiya Studio it will save a decrypted duplicate of the NpcQuest.SData from the client to the server directory. the author claims this behavior is non-existent. ep5 server files will escape the apostrophes with underscores.*